Gifted & Talented

 Miles Lawson

-Secondary Curriculum and Gifted and Talented Coordinator
+Curriculum and Secondary Gifted and Talented Coordinator

 651-403-7025 | miles.lawson@isd197.org

-In West St. Paul-Mendota Heights-Eagan Schools, the Gifted and Talented (GT) Program begins in grade 3 and seeks to nurture the exceptional abilities of students by providing ongoing opportunities for enrichment and acceleration.
+In West St. Paul-Mendota Heights-Eagan Schools, the Gifted and Talented (GT) Program begins in grade 2 and seeks to nurture the exceptional abilities of students by providing ongoing opportunities for enrichment and acceleration.
 As a student in the GT program, your child will:

 - Participate in curriculum extension projects based on interest and/or academic strengths (opportunities vary each year)

-- Work with the Gifted and Talented/Enrichment Specialist
+- Work with the Gifted and Talented/Enrichment Specialist (varies by grade level)

 - Have enrichment opportunities before, during or after school